RSDKModding/RSDKv4-Decompilation/README.md

 * To setup your build enviroment and library dependecies run the following commands:
 * Ubuntu (Mint, Pop!_OS, etc...): `sudo apt install build-essential git libsdl2-dev libvorbis-dev libogg-dev libglew-dev libasio-dev`
 * Arch Linux: `sudo pacman -S base-devel git sdl2 libvorbis libogg libglew libasio`
-* Clone the repo with the following command: `git clone https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation.git`
+* Clone the repo and it's other dependencies with the following command: `git clone --recursive https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation.git`
 * Go into the repo you just cloned with `cd Sonic-1-2-2013-Decompilation`
-* Clone the following repos with these commands:
-  * TinyXML-2: `git clone https://github.com/leethomason/tinyxml2.git ./dependencies/all/tinyxml2`
-  * stb-image: `git clone https://github.com/nothings/stb.git ./dependencies/all/stb-image`
 * Run `make -j5`.
   * If your distro is using gcc 8.x.x, then add the argument `LIBS=-lstdc++fs`.
   * -j switch is optional, but will make building faster by running it parallel on multiple cores (8 cores would be -j9.)